 Know Your Rancher

 Pete Wade grew up in Texas on his grandfather’s ranch which produced watermelon and Hereford cattle.
 When Pete finished High School he hightailed it to the north country and landed in Montana where he stayed.
 He claims to never miss Texas, but we see him shiver in the winter and have to wonder.
 Pete has a master’s degrees from Princeton University, but at the end of the day, Pete simply loves ranching a little more than the mathematics and botany he studied.
 Pete is not a man of many words, he prefers the company of cows above all else it seems.
 Pete is quite a cattleman, he knows what the cow is thinking just a second or two before the cow actually knows.
 He’s responsible for managing the cattle at the Browns Meadow Farm in Kila.
-Pete has worked for the Flathead Valley Community College for over 25 years, first teaching Calculus and other highly entertaining subjects; then directing the Trades program.
-Pete will retire this summer, and will then happily spend all his days with his cows, with no collegiate interruptions.
+Pete worked for the Flathead Valley Community College for over 25 years, first teaching Calculus and other highly entertaining subjects; then directing the Trades program.
+Pete retired from the college and now happily spends all his days with his cows, with no collegiate interruptions.
 He is an unusually fit man who inherited excellent family genetics, and has recently competed in the Spartan and dragon boat races.

 Janet Monk is a third generation Montanan who grew up in Pleasant Valley, Montana which is just about an hour West of Kalispell.
 This is the location of the Pleasant Valley Cattle Company.
 Janet has a bachelor’s degree in Math from the University of Montana in Missoula, MT.
 Janet loves to visit with people and tell stories, and she enjoys farming.
 Each year she battles with her son Ryan over how much land she will plow.
 Each year she wins the battle and plows up more land than Ryan wants her to.
 Thankfully Janet chose to maintain the ranch she inherited from her parents as a ranch, and the next generation continues to enjoy all it has to offer.
 Janet can be quite feisty and there is no danger of the ranch turning into a development project as long as she’s around.

 Lisa Wade also had to leave Montana upon receiving her bachelor’s degree in Environmental Engineering from Montana Tech and went to work in the mining industry.
-Lisa has managed to sustain her career for just over 20 years and picked up her master’s degree along the way, but has had one foot, and half her body in Montana the whole time.
 Lisa lived close to 10 years in Latin America and had all sorts of adventures in the Andes mountains and then in Central America.
 Thanks to technology and communications, Lisa has also managed the business end of the ranch during her mining career.
 Lisa was born addicted to horses and all her vacation time, and as many weekends as she can manage are spent riding her mare Lucy off into the wild blue yonder, or moving the cattle where they need to go.